nashita-b/cmsc320/Summary Statistics/Notes/README.md

 - Standard deviation used when determining the confidence that a given data point came from the distribution in question

 ## Skew
-> [!Summary]
- Skew measures how shifted a distribution is, or how many outliers it has.
+> Skew measures how shifted a distribution is, or how many outliers it has.

 ![[Pasted image 20230216213445.png|400]]